stephenzargo/Algorithms/README.md

 # Algorithms
-A visualization of popular algorithms on popular data structures
+A visualization of common algorithms on common data structures